EDO Funding Trends | Convergent Nonprofit Solutions

 You Must Tell the “Impact” Story

-Every Convergent campaign is focused on demonstrating the Return on Investment (ROI) an EDOs programs has on the community at large, various industry sectors, and even individual funders.
+Every Convergent campaign is focused on demonstrating the Return on Investment (ROI) and EDOs programs have on the community at large, various industry sectors, and even individual funders.
 In our opinion, there is simply nothing more important to getting investors engaged than letting them see the “big picture” from the outset – and answers the all-important question of, “What’s in it for me?”

 More now than ever, you must convey the impacts of your initiatives and the positive outcomes from your program of work by using specific benchmarks and goals to measure your progress.
 Engage your investors and communicate in a way that allows them to participate in the development of your strategic plan and oversee any potential changes to your plan, which ensures accountability.